Cosmological Models Without Singularity Based on RW Metric or A New Metric and their Explanation for Evolution of the Universe: Cosmic microwave background radiation

 \subsection{The recombination temperature $T_{rec}$}

 It is the same as the conventional theory that there are the inflation and big bang processes in the present model.
-Hence there must be the cosmic microwave background radiation $(CMBR).$
+Hence there must be $CMBR.$

-The recombination temperature of the present model is the same as that of the conventional theory, because it is independent of s-matter in the V-breaking.
-From the following formulas$^{[19]}$ we can determine the recombination temperature $T_{rec},$
+As mentioned before, $v-F-matter$ is regarded as the conventional matter.
+Thus, $T=T_{v}.$ The recombination mechanism and temperature of this model is the same as those of the conventional theory, because there is no interaction between the $v-F-particles$ and the $v-W-particles$ except the gravitation and there is no interaction between the $v-F-particles$ and the $s-particles$ except the repulsion as well.
+From the Saha formulas$^{[17]}$ we can determine the recombination temperature $T_{vrec},$